chaseruskin/orbit/docs/src/starting/installing.md

 # Installing

-There are two main methods for getting orbit running on your system: downloading a precompiled binary or using cargo.
+There are two main methods for getting Orbit running on your computer: downloading a precompiled binary or by using Cargo.

 > __Reminder:__ By installing and using Orbit, you accept usage under its GPL-3.0 license.

 ## 1. Using a precompiled binary

-1. Visit Orbit's [releases](https://github.com/c-rus/orbit/releases) page on Github to find all official releases.
+1. Visit Orbit's [releases](https://github.com/c-rus/orbit/releases) page on Github to find all of its official releases.
-2. Download the binary for your architecture and operating system.
+2. Download the binary for your computer's architecture and operating system.
 3. Install Orbit.
-Either run the provided `install` executable or follow the manual instructions for placing the Orbit executable (`orbit` for unix and `orbit.exe` for windows) in a location recognized by the PATH environment variable.
+Either run the provided `install` executable or follow the manual instructions for placing Orbit's executable (`orbit` for Unix and `orbit.exe` for Windows) in a location recognized by the PATH environment variable.

 There are multiple solutions to accomplish step 3.
-The following outlines one way to manually install orbit depending on the user's operating system.
+The following outlines one way to manually install Orbit depending on the user's operating system.

 ### Unix
-1. Open a terminal to where Orbit was downloaded.
+1. Open a new terminal (Bash) to where Orbit was downloaded.
 2. Unzip the prebuilt package.
 ```
 $ unzip orbit-CARGO_CRATE_VERSION-x86_64-macos.zip